Connor-Frazier/Robotics-Sound-Mapping/plugins/microphone_control/README.md

     </joint>
     ```
     **NOTE**: you'll want to edit the pose of your microphone_sensor to sit atop your vehicle model.
 The example pose is for the tankbot in world.sh.
+    **OTHER BUT EQUALLY IMPORTANT NOTE**: The naming convention for your models matters and will influence what the topic names you're using are.
+Mimic the examples as close as possible.

 4. Edit your Makefile.
 Your Makefile should mimic the one included in [plugins](../).\
     a.
 You need to create a .so for your plugin.
 The important lines to have for the microphone plugin of [this makefile](https://github.com/nbock/cs5335-nm/blob/plugins/plugins/Makefile) are lines 4, 11-13, and 18.\